 24(e)(3) TELESIS shall resume performance of the Agreement, if any performance obligation remains, once the delay or nonperformance occasioned by such Force Majeure ceases.

-24(e)(4) Notwithstanding anything in this Agreement, a Force Majeure event shall not be based on ENRON’s ability to sell energy at a more advantageous price] [MCC—I don’t think we really need this]

 24(f) If a Party affected by a Force Majeure event does not resume performance of this Agreement within forty-five (45) days after notice is given to the non-affected Party pursuant to subsection (c) above, then the non-affected Party may elect to terminate this Agreement as to Facilities materially adversely affected by such Force Majeure, with no penalties, fees, charges or liability arising out of this Agreement accruing to either Party.

 24(g) Notwithstanding the provisions of Section 24(a) through (f) to the contrary, if applicable Law (including without limitation the Act) or the Rules are amended, modified, nullified, suspended, repealed, found unconstitutional or unlawful, or changed or affected in any respect by any Law, Rule, regulation, order, interpretation, judgment, decree, directive, policy or similar act of any governmental authority after the Effective Date (specifically including without limitation any repeal or modification to the Act, any imposition of any new Law or Rules that have the effect of repeal or modification of the Act, any imposition of any electrical windfall profits tax or excess gross receipts tax or other similar fees or charges, or any imposition of any Utility system exit fees), and such event: